For audiophiles and music lovers who love to read...

 For readers who didn't know already, Ivan Liu is the chief engineer and owner of Kinki Studio, a high-end value brand that launched in China in 2008.
 It's being globally marketed by Vinshine Audio's online boutique in Singapore.
 Their Ken Ng acted as our mutual translator.
 I proposed the same range of questions to Mr. Zhao of Denafrips but learnt that "he's far too busy fighting the current parts shortage crisis.
 The global semi-conductor crisis is hitting everybody now.
 We should all brace ourselves for more disruption and probably hyper inflation soon" is how Alvin of Vinshine put it.
-By June 9th, Ken had received Ivan's answers and was working on submitting them in translated form by the end of the week.
-Here are my questions.

 At Guangzhou 2021 show setting up in all black livery.

 ♦ Ivan, China's involvement with high-end hifi manufacturing seems to be a lot younger than that of America, Europe or Japan.
 It then seems intuitive to think that your first exposure to high-end hifi must have come from the most popular import brands of the time.
 Could you mention specific Western or Japanese brands even models that you then encountered in local shops, trade shows or homes which impressed you?
 How did they shape your own notions about 'good sound', your interpretation of it and what was possible?